LiYukeee/sort-free-gs/README.md

 This repository is a re-implementation of the ICLR'25 paper "Sort-free Gaussian Splatting via Weighted Sum Rendering".
 [Paper](https://arxiv.org/pdf/2410.18931).

-We are honored that this re-implementation has been recognized and linked by the original author, [Qiqi Hou](https://hqqxyy.github.io/).
+We are honored that this  repository has been recognized and linked as the released  reference code by the original author, [Qiqi Hou](https://hqqxyy.github.io/).

 Our implementation builds upon the original 3DGS by incorporating global parameters `sigma` and `weight_background`, as well as a set of `sh` parameters for each GS to decode the view-dependent effects `Vi`.